-"Drug seeking" behavior is very common in persons with substance use disorders.
-Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing or referral, repeated "loss" of prescriptions, tampering with prescriptions, and reluctance to provide prior medical records or contact information for other treating healthcare provider(s).
-"Doctor shopping" (visiting multiple prescribers to obtain additional prescriptions) is common among drug abusers and people suffering from untreated addiction.
-Preoccupation with achieving adequate pain relief can be appropriate behavior in a patient with poor pain control.
+"Drug-seeking" behavior is very common in persons with substance use disorders.
+Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing, or referral, repeated "loss" of prescriptions, tampering with prescriptions, and reluctance to provide prior medical records or contact information for other treating healthcare provider(s).
+"Doctor shopping" (visiting multiple prescribers to obtain additional prescriptions) is common among people who abuse drugs and people with substance use disorder.
+Preoccupation with achieving adequate pain relief can be appropriate behavior in a patient with inadequate pain control.
+NUCYNTA tablets, like other opioids, can be diverted for non-medical use into illicit channels of distribution.
+Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests, as required by state and federal law, is strongly advised.